Skip to content ↓

 From a young age, I knew I wanted to be a teacher, and it was not long before I knew I wanted to be a History teacher, due to some inspirational teachers in secondary school.
 Mr Gardner, Mr Robinson and Mr Smith all had very different styles, but all inspired me and instilled a love for history.

 Since qualifying as a teacher, I took my first post at Ifield Community College in Crawley, where I worked for seven years, progressing to Head of Year and the Humanities Faculty Lead.
 After seven years, I felt ready for senior leadership and took my first post as Assistant Headteacher at Seaford Head School.
 I am very proud of my time at Seaford, helping the school achieve its first-ever “outstanding” grading from OFSTED.
-This gave me the confidence to take the next step into Deputy Headship at Worthing High School, where I am now very proud to be Head of School.
+This gave me the confidence to take the next step into Deputy Headship at Worthing High School, where I am now very proud to be Headteacher.

 I believe all children deserve the very best educational experience, inside and outside of the classroom.
 I want to ensure we recognise the progress of all students, regardless of start and end points.